discretize/discretize-guides/fractals/sunqua-peak/index.md

 <GifPlayer caption="Avoid getting hit by the lasor attack pattern" url="https://cdn.discordapp.com/attachments/662333637143822339/759379953451401236/shadowphasestartvol2.webm"/>
 </GridItem>
 <GridItem xs="12" sm="7">
 After recovering from being tethered by her Doubt the boss will initially dash in a random direction into the wall and start her attack pattern.
 Be careful to not stand in her dash path or to simply dodge through it as it deals heavy damage.
-Upon hitting the wall lasers will start to spawn in a set attack pattern that will be consistant throughout the fight this is also when the first breakbar appears which lasts 7 seconds.
-The hitboxes of the lasers are quite thin and it is therefore possible to stand inbetween two lasers and not get hit.
+Upon hitting the wall lasers will start to spawn in a set attack pattern that will be consistent throughout the fight this is also when the first breakbar appears which lasts 7 seconds.
+The hitboxes of the lasers are quite thin and it is therefore possible to stand in-between two lasers and not get hit.
 </GridItem>
 <GridItem xs="12" sm="12">
 After 5 waves of lasers Ai will dash again in a random direction towards a wall.
-This is when the first split phase will occur, a bunch of heavy ticking damage AoE's will spawn around the boss aswell as very large expanding circles around each players.
+This is when the first split phase will occur, a bunch of heavy ticking damage AoE's will spawn around the boss as well as very large expanding circles around each players.
 Make sure to spread out to avoid heavy damage.
 She will then do a series of basic attacks before finally doing another split phase with a slightly different AoE pattern on the floor (this is the same basic attack pattern as the one in all previous phases, mentioned in the air phase).
 </GridItem>
 </Grid>
 She will keep dashing around the arena and mixing and matching her abilities described above until she dashes to the middle of the arena.
 The only difference with being in the middle of the arena is that during the split phase, instead of pulsing AoE's, lasers appear that will converge once the player specific AoE's explode.
 Be careful when walking back into the boss as these lasers will converge on her in two waves and deal heavy damage.